jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 *Then I saw my life like a panorama, with all the moments when I sinned.
 I was in ninth-grade—what sin could a boy have?
 And I prayed two things—and this is true prayer: one, that Jesus would forgive me, that I was sorry; and two, for others, that my friend would be healed and that his sickness would come upon me in his place.
 He listened to the first prayer, but not the second.*

 *In my mind, this went on for five minutes.
 When I came to myself again, the prayer circle was gone, and three or four hours had passed.
-From that day on, I went to mass out of my own volition.*
+From that day on, I went to Mass out of my own volition.*

-*After that, like I was telling you yesterday, I proclaimed the Gospel to everyone like a Protestant—just naturally—with the fire that was in me.
-When I answered, the words that came out of my mouth made my friends cry.
+*After that, like I was telling you yesterday, I proclaimed the Gospel to everyone with the passion of a Protestant—just naturally—with the fire that was in me.
+My friends would ask me questions about God, and the words that came out of my mouth in reply made them cry.
 And we went to Mass together.
 A third of my ninth-grade classmates became Catholic.
 One is now a parish priest in Gangnam.
 He always jokes that I’m the reason he’s stuck as a priest.
-He’s been supporting Cambodia a lot.*
+To this day, he supports the Cambodia Mission.*

 *But I also realized, through studying philosophy and theology at higher levels, that feeling was not everything.
 It’s much bigger than that.
-Mere passion means little.*
+Passion alone means little.*

 <p style="text-align: center;">*</p>